GB sprinter Ujah's 'B' sample positive

 Ujah, 27, was part of the British men's 4x100m relay team which won silver at the rearranged 2020 Olympics.

-They will now almost certainly lose those medals as a result of the tests.
+They will now almost certainly lose those medals.

-He was provisionally suspended when a test taken at the Games - his 'A' sample - tested positive for banned substances Ostarine and S-23.
+Ujah was provisionally suspended when a test taken at the Games - his 'A' sample - tested positive for banned substances Ostarine and S-23.

 Ostarine is listed as an anabolic agent - banned at all times - in the World Anti-Doping Agency's (Wada) list of prohibited substances.